coolacid/docker-misp/README.md

 Finally, copy any changes you make outside of the container for commiting to your branch.
 `git diff -- [dir with changes]` could be used to reduce the number of changes in a patch file, however, becareful when using the `git diff` command.

+### Updating

+Updating the images should be as simple as `docker-compose pull` which, unless changed in the `docker-compose.yml` file will pull the latest built images.

 ### Production
+-   It is recommended to specify which build you want to be running, and modify that version number when you would like to upgrade

 -   Use docker-compose, or some other config management tool

 -   Directory volume mount SSL Certs `./ssl`: `/etc/ssl/certs`